Board and Staff

 firstname.lastname@example.org | ext.25

 Drew endeavors to bring order and understanding to an otherwise unruly local media information environment.
-Having joined RETN in the mid-2000s, he has worked through many industry transitions, including analog to digital, SD to HD, and the transitioning to IP-based architectures.
-Drew spends most of his time away from the office listening to music, playing shakuhachi and bass, and reading books.
+Having joined RETN in the mid-2000s, he has worked through many industry transitions, including analog to digital, SD to HD, and the transitioning to IP-based infrastructures.
+Drew spends most of his time away from the office playing shakuhachi, listening to music and getting lost in the analog world of literature.

 Jim Kelty, Production Coordinator for Facilities